Depression is the body’s signal that something is wrong: physically, chemically, or emotionally

 IDENTIFY THE ROOT CHEMICAL IMBALANCE

-Here’s the kicker.
-It becomes critical at this point to identify the root chemical imbalances, and then to follow the right supporting dietary/supplement/prescription combination.
-They should be individualized for every person’s specific situation.
-Some solutions are as simple as taking a thyroid supplement or HTP5, while some may be more complex.
+It becomes critical to identify the root chemical imbalances, and then to follow the right supporting dietary/supplement/prescription combination.
+This plan should be individualized for every person’s specific situation.
+Some solutions are as simple as taking a thyroid supplement or HTP5, while others may be more complex.

 CURIOUS AS TO WHY PEOPLE ARE DEPRESSED?

 They right answer is that people are not depressed, their chemicals are depressed.

 Here’s why chemicals may become depressed: Emotions, appetites, sleep schedules, energy levels, and so much more are completely dependent on a delicate symphony of hormones in our body!
 The levels of all of these hormones change throughout the day, prompting people to wake up, eat, feel energized, get tired, fall asleep, and perform all the necessary functions for life.
 It is, to say the least, extremely complicated.
 When this symphony is disrupted, depressive symptoms (and many other issues) can develop.

 When we hear about depression as a “chemical imbalance,” we’re mostly thinking about the neurotransmitters dopamine, norepinephrine, and serotonin.
 Even though there are many other factors involved, pharmaceutical options usually revolve around these particular neurotransmitters.
 The concept is pretty simple.